rajaii/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is an object representation of the html elements on a web page.
+It gives us an interface so we can interact with and manipulate the page regarding style, structure, and content.

 2. What is an event?

+An event is a user’s interaction with the site; ie. clicking, hovering, or pressing a key.

 3. What is an event listener?

+An event listener is a method set to a particular element.
+It will take 2 parameters: 1 a string that describes the method, and 2 a callback that orders what to do when the event occurs.

 4. Why would we convert a NodeList into an Array?

+We would convert a nodelist to an array so we can call functions on it in order to iterate through it, manipulate it etc.

 5. What is a component?

+A component is a re-usable chunk of code.
+In our particular case it refers to bringing HTML, CSS, and/or JS together in a DRY fashion to make an application dynamic.

 ### Git Set up